core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 This document requires an unpredictable CoAP token in each DoC query from the client when CoAP is not secured to mitigate such an attack over DoC (see {{sec:unprotected-coap}}).

-For secure communication via DTLS or OSCORE, the impact of a fixed ID on security is limited, as both harden against injecting spoofed responses.
+For secure communication via (D)TLS or OSCORE, an unpredictable ID against spoofing is not necessary.
+Both (D)TLS and OSCORE offer mechanisms to harden against injecting spoofed responses in their protocol design.
 Consequently, the ID of the DNS message can be set to 0 without any concern in order to leverage the advantages of CoAP caching.

 A DoC client must be aware that the DoC server